ArtBlocks/artblocks-subgraph/README.md

 For mainnet subgraph deployments, we deploy first to the hosted subgraph service provided by The Graph, which takes ~36 hours to sync, and then proceed to deploying to the decentralized Graph network if all is confirmed to be working as intended, which takes an additional ~12 hours to sync.

-## Graph Network Subgraph Publish Checklist
+## Decentralized Graph Network Subgraph Publish Checklist
 1. Deploy any contracts to be indexed
     - Please see [ArtBlocks/artblocks-contracts](https://github.com/ArtBlocks/artblocks-contracts) for more info on contract deployment.
 2. Update the corresponding `config/` file for the desired network (e.g. `mainnet.json` for mainnet EVM) to include the newly deployed contracts